 Step 4: You can set up the time period by clicking ‘Period Setup’.
 You can check the boxes of the months you would like to include in your cluster plan.
 We recommend a minimum of six months.

-Clusters can be utilised in store-specific and cluster format at the same time.
-Typically within a retail store, stores which fall into the same cluster receive a national range.
-Stores which receive a store-specific range are marked with their store code or store name.
+Clusters can be utilised in store-specific and cluster formats at the same time.
+Typically within a retail store, stores that fall into the same cluster receive a national range.
+Stores that receive a store-specific range are marked with their store code or store name.

-Step 6: When you want to edit the cluster plan, double click a section that you would like to edit and input the new information.
+Step 2: When you want to update the cluster plan, double click a section that you would like to edit and input the new information.
 This section will appear in red until the cluster plan is updated to the database or the cluster is saved.

 Should the above steps not work for you, please create a support ticket and DotActiv support will assist you in uncovering the issue.